webgme/webgme/docs/meta_modeling/meta_editor.rst

 Containment
 ----------------
 Now let's model where these concepts can be added in the containment-hierarchy.

 A :code:`Circuit` should be able to contain :code:`Component`s wired together by :code:`Connection`s.
 The way connections are constructed in webgme requires us to add a containment rule for the :code:`Connection` w.r.t. the :code:`Circuit`.
-(Next section illustrates how we can make the :code:`Connection` in to an actual connection (or edge on the drawing canvas).
+Next section illustrates how we can make the :code:`Connection` in to an actual connection (an edge on the drawing canvas).

 Inside the :code:`Component`s the :code:`Pin`s determine where the :code:`Connection`s connect the :code:`Component`s together.